ha-bina/fraud-detection/README.md

 - SHAP Summary Plot: highlights overall most influential features

 - SHAP Force Plot: explains individual predictions
+## Customization

+- Modify preprocessing steps in `src/preprocessing/` as needed.
+- Add or tune models in `Model training.ipynb`.
 ## Notes

 - The pipeline is modular: preprocessing and modeling are separated for clarity.